Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • I get motion sick on most forms of transport, but that doesn't stop me from traveling

-• The one type of transport I won't use is seagoing ships − partly for the motion sickness but mostly because I'm a terrible swimmer, and being surrounded by a body of water is, how shall I say, terrifying!
+• I love the sea – but as seen from the beach.
+I won't go on ships or boats, partly for the motion sickness but mostly because I'm a terrible swimmer, and being surrounded by a body of water is, how shall I say, terrifying!